The Deeper Reason Behind People-Pleasing (Hint: It’s Not Just About Being Nice)

 Work Through People-Pleasing With a Self-Esteem Therapist in California or Arizona

 If you're ready to understand the roots of your people-pleasing and begin showing up more fully in your life and relationships, I’d love to support you.
-I offer in-person therapy in Brea, CA and online therapy across California and Arizona, helping adults heal patterns of low self-worth, build internal trust, and learn how to set boundaries without guilt.
-Together, we can work toward a version of you that feels more whole, connected, and authentic.
+Therapy for Self-Esteem can be an invaluable space to begin healing low self-esteem, building internal trust, and learning how to set boundaries without guilt.
+Services are available in-person in Brea, CA and online across California and Arizona.
 Reach out today to schedule your free consultation!